brisa-build/brisa/packages/docs/building-your-application/components-details/reactivity.md

 }
 ```

+> [!TIP]
+>
+> To update the value of a signal, you need to provoke a setter to the `value` property.
+For example: `user.value = { username: 'Aral' };`.
+If you try to update the inner properties of the signal directly, the reactivity will not work, because doing `user.value.username = 'Aral'` will trigger a getter (`user.value.username`) and not a setter.

 ## Are signals readonly?

 Yes, the signals are readonly.
 This means that you can't mutate them directly.
 You have to use the `.value` clause to mutate them.